vassovass/shoulder-angel-Original/README.md

 - Start screenpipe.
 - Run the server. `cd server && uvicorn src.main:app --reload`
 - Run the client. `cd client && python main.py`

+## Shoulder Buddy MVP (Windows 11)
+A minimal stand-alone version that monitors the active window with Windows' built in OCR.
+See `buddy_mvp/README.md` for setup and usage.